mttwchtr/Backend-Development-Notes/README.md

 > The Content-Type header is critically important: without it, the client would have to painfully guess how to render the content. - s3

+> Summary; if you have binary (non-alphanumeric) data (or a significantly sized payload) to transmit, use multipart/form-data.
+Otherwise, use application/x-www-form-urlencoded.
+The MIME types you mention are the two Content-Type headers for HTTP POST requests that user-agents (browsers) must support.
+The purpose of both of those types of requests is to send a list of name/value pairs to the server.
+Depending on the type and amount of data being transmitted, one of the methods will be more efficient than the other. - https://stackoverflow.com/questions/4007969/application-x-www-form-urlencoded-or-multipart-form-data

 ## Database